Korčula: Middle Ages

 In 1221, Pope Honorius III gave the island to the Princes of Krka (the Šubić family).
 During the 13th century the hereditary Counts of Korčula were loosely governed in turn by the Hungarian crown and by the Republic of Genoa but also enjoyed a brief period of independence.
 In 1255, however, Marsilio Zorzi conquered the island's capital and razed or damaged some of its churches in the process, forcing the Counts to return to Venetian suzerainty.

-What is more definite is that in 1298 the Republic of Genoa defeated Venice in the documented Battle of Curzola off the coast of Korčula and a galley commander, Marco Polo, was taken prisoner by the victors to eventually spend his time in a Genoese prison writing of his travels.
-However, some Italian scholars believe that he may have been captured in a minor clash near Ayas.
+In 1298, the Republic of Genoa defeated Venice in the documented Battle of Curzola off the coast of Korčula.
+According to a later tradition (16th century) recorded by Giovanni Battista Ramusio, Marco Polo was a galley commander in the Venetian navy and taken prisoner by the Genoese at the battle off the coast of Korčula.
+Other scholars place the Genoese capture of Polo as probably being in a skirmish in 1296, off the Anatolian coast between Adana and the Gulf of Alexandretta.

 After the writings of Pope Martin IV in 1284 and Pope Honorius IV in 1286 to the Archbishop of Ragusa, the Archbishop installed a certain Petar as Bishop of Ston and Korčula – stacnensis ac Crozolensis.
 In 1291, Ivan Kručić was in Korčula's city as the Bishop of Korčula.
 Kručić contested his overlord, the Archbishop of Hvar, and wanted to unite Ston with his church domain.
 In 1300, Pope Boniface VIII finally founded the Korčula Bishopric under the Archbishopric of Ragusa.
 In 1333, as the Republic of Ragusa purchased Ston with Pelješac from the Serbian Empire, the suzerainty of Ston's Roman Catholic Church with the peninsula was given to the Bishopric of Korčula.